jeffsebring/angular-wp-api/README.md

 Aside from AngularJS, this module relies on [ngResource](https://github.com/angular/bower-angular-resource), a separate AngularJS module, to create API resources for your apps.
 This is a separate script you will need to include.

-You will need to [enqueue](http://codex.wordpress.org/Function_Reference/wp_enqueue_script) AngularJS in your theme or plugin, and also have the WP-API plugin activated.
+You will need to [enqueue](http://codex.wordpress.org/Function_Reference/wp_enqueue_script) AngularJS in your theme or plugin, and have the WP-API plugin activated.

 ## Use